dokku-alt/dokku-alt/README.md

     $ sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/dokku-alt/dokku-alt/master/bootstrap.sh)"

+## Installing (with force-yes)

+Sometimes you may want to install dokku-alt completely non-interactive way.
+Now you can do it.
+Simply boostrap.sh without terminal:

+    $ sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/dokku-alt/dokku-alt/master/bootstrap.sh)" < /dev/null

 ## Configuring

 If you use bootstrap script from above at the end it will fireup ruby installation script.
 Point your browser to `http://<ip>:2000/` and finish configuration.